-- There are two main types of loops: conditional and count-controlled loops. - A conditional loop runs as long as a specific condition is true, and the number of iterations is uncertain.
-(While Loop) - In contrast, a count-controlled loop repeats a fixed number of times.
+- There are two main types of loops: condition-based and number-based loops. • A condition-based loop runs as long as a specific condition is true, and the number of iterations is uncertain.
+(While Loop) - In contrast, a number-based loop repeats a fixed number of times.
 (For Loop)